-The Commission is developing a national Clinical Trials Governance Framework as a first step towards nationally consistent accreditation of health services undertaking clinical trials in Australia.
+The Commission is developing the National Clinical Trials Governance Framework as a first step towards nationally consistent accreditation of health services undertaking clinical trials in Australia.

-The Commission has been engaged by the Australian Government Department of Health (the Department) on behalf of the states and territories to deliver the Clinical Trials Governance Framework by mid-2019.
+The Commission has been engaged by the Australian Government Department of Health (the Department) on behalf of the states and territories to deliver the National Clinical Trials Governance Framework.